surveycto/llm-conversations/README.md

 - Verify OpenAI service status
 - Adjust `retry-delay` to reduce server load

-## Testing the Plugin
+## Testing the Plug-in

-To test the plugin:
+To test the plug-in:

 1. **Basic Test Configuration**
    ```